music-suite/music-util/README.md

 This command reinstalls a specific library *and its dependencies* from the local sources.

-    music install music-pitch
+    music-util install music-pitch

 Withoug this utility, the developer would need to manually traverse and reinstall all dependencies whenever a low-level package is rebuilt.
-The dependency tree is hardcoded into the `music` program for now.
+The dependency tree is hardcoded into the `music-util` program for now.

 > Note: This is *not* a replacement for `cabal install`, it works on the source level and needs cabal to operate properly.